-The classification of sermons is a topic that seems to capture the attention of many preachers and those who write about preaching.
-Many schemes have been proposed, some are detailed and elaborate, and some are simple and straightforward.
-While I believe it is important to keep in mind a general idea of the genre of your sermon, most of what you need to know is found in the purpose statement itself.
-More than just stating the theme or thesis, a purpose statement also helps keep you focused on those who will hear your sermon, not just on the sermon itself.
+The classification of sermons is a topic that captures the attention of many preachers and those who write about preaching.
+Many schemes have been proposed; some are detailed, elaborate, simple, and straightforward.
+While it is important to remember a general idea of the genre of your sermon, most of what you need to know is found in the purpose statement itself.
+More than just stating the theme or thesis, a purpose statement also helps keep you focused on those who will hear your sermon, not just the sermon itself.
 This is more important than fitting a sermon into a certain category.
-A second reason I think the classification of sermons can be overemphasized is that most sermons are not just one type, but often display characteristics of several types at once, fitting neatly into no one category.
+A second reason, I think the classification of sermons can be overemphasized is that most sermons are not just one type but often display characteristics of several types at once, fitting neatly into no one category.

-Having said that, though, it is good to at least become familiar with the concept of thinking of sermons in categories, for the simple reason that identifying the prevalent category of a sermon is a tool that can clarify your thinking and thereby help you preach a more effective sermon.
+Having said that, though, it is good to at least become familiar with the concept of thinking of sermons in categories for the simple reason that identifying the prevalent category of a sermon is a tool that can clarify your thinking and thereby help you preach a more effective sermon.
 For example, if you know the aim of your sermon is evangelistic (aimed at those who are unsaved), then this knowledge would help you craft your opening and certainly your closing.
-It could also affect your choice of materials, as how you select them will be guided by the fact your target audience will probably be less familiar with the Bible, especially its doctrine and terminology, than saints will be.
-When you preach to the church, you can make certain assumptions about what they already know and don't know, but when you preach to the lost you must assume that their knowledge of the Bible is limited.
+It could also affect your choice of materials, as how you select them will be guided by the fact your target audience will probably be less familiar with the Bible, especially its doctrine and terminology than saints will be.
+When you preach to the church, you can make certain assumptions about what they already know and don't know, but when you preach to the lost, you must assume that their knowledge of the Bible is limited.
 You should avoid difficult theological terms, church jargon, and other language with which they may be unfamiliar.
 Other classifications will have a similar effect on how you craft your sermon.

-There are as many ways to classify sermons as there are books and authors on the preaching of sermons.
+There are as many ways to classify sermons as there are books and authors on preaching sermons.